Pandaman-Ryan/AgentBind/README.md

 ### python libraries ###
 Our code requires external python libraries including tensorflow v1.9.0 GPU-version, biopython, numpy, and matplotlib.
 You can install them with the pip package manager:

-`pip install numpy six matplotlib biopython tensorflow-gpu`
+`pip install numpy==1.15.4 six matplotlib biopython scikit-image tensorflow-gpu`

 ## Data Download ##
 **Data for experiments with the DanQ architecture**